wasidennis/ObjectFlow/README.md

 * Install included libraries in the **External** folder if needed (pre-compiled codes are already included).

-* Download the CNN model for feature extraction at .
+* Download the CNN model for feature extraction at https://dl.dropboxusercontent.com/u/73240677/CVPR16/pascal_segmentation.zip.
+Then you should unzip the model folder under the **caffe-cedn-dev/examples** folder.

 ## Usage
 * Put your video data in the **Videos** folder (see examples in this folder).